story by Kim Souza

 A better economy and higher safety standards have created two major challenges for trucking companies across the country trying to fill empty seats with safe drivers.

 “Despite some estimates, I believe that in terms of raw numbers, the trucking industry is currently short somewhere in the range of 20,000 to 30,000 drivers.
-However, if we continue to see growth in freight volumes, we can expect that number to rise in the near future, exacerbating the qualitative shortage and creating a quantitative one,” said Bob Costello, chief economist for the American Trucking Association.
+However, if we continue to see growth in freight volumes, we can expect that number to rise in the near future, exacerbating the qualitative shortage and creating a quantitative one,” said Bob Costello, chief economist for the American Trucking Associations.

 Jim Crowell, director of the Supply Chain Management Research Center at the University of Arkansas, says over the next five to eight years thousands of drivers will retire, further complicating the issue.